Free bridge lessons in video format

 2 Way Checkback

-I’ve done a recent lesson on 2 way checkback on Mark Nehs YouTube channel: https://youtu.be/CIpTQ_V6e40 – thisone is for Strong No Trump.
+I’ve done a recent lesson on 2 way-checkback on Mark Nehs YouTube channel: https://youtu.be/CIpTQ_V6e40 – this lesson uses the Strong No Trump opening.

 After the sequence for example of 1X, Pass, 1Y, Pass, 1NT.